dbissell6/DFIR/Explorations+Reflections/Explorations+Reflections5.md

 I still hate it, although for now i have to do it.
 There are windows artifacts like MTF and prefetch that i have not been able to do on linux.
 I like zimmermans tools with the execption of mftexplorer taking 2 hours to load.
 The other issue i have is alternate data streams.
 I cant find these when analyzing from linux.
 I am still unsure difference in this realm from getting the disk image and that KAPE output.
 Sort of noobish like when i didnt understand mounting the drive wasnt actually being on that host.

+## Goals

+### complete every sherlock + Writeups

+I imagine ~50 over the year.

+abstracts should have evidence given, expectations,

+discussions summary of attack, what was learned,

+### Research + Create

+I want to do research on new malware and create content showcasing the findings.
+I also have some ideas for a red box.

+### The BlueBook

+The BlueBook has come a long way but needs some work.
+As a quick reference it provides tools for most files/binaries but it does so at a very superficial level. sections need better overviews.
+Tools could have installs.
+The malware analysis section needs to be restructured.
+It is getting too big, Each section of evidence should become its own file.